Part 1. A Big Universe, A Bigger Question:

 What was covered so far & What’s next?

-While what we know about the beginning & cause of the universe exposes faults in almost all worldviews, it provides unmatchable support for the validity of the biblical worldview.
-Is there any other evidence to support either a personal, intelligent creator versus a purely natural cause of the universe?
+What we know about the beginning & cause of the Universe exposes faults in almost all worldviews, and provides unmatchable support for the validity of the biblical worldview.
+Is there any other evidence to support whether a personal, intelligent creator or a purely natural cause created the Universe?

+You can see why such an image causes some to question our importance in the universe, when our entire world appears as a tiny dot against the vastness of space.
 If our Sun were shrunk to the size of a basketball, the Earth would be the size of the head of a pin, 100 feet away.
-The Earth is a dot in that prominence pictured on the Sun, and the Sun would be a dot compared to the size of other stars, like VY Canis Majoris (which is Latin for the “Greater Dog”).
+Because the Sun is so much larger (has more mass) than the Earth and other planets, it holds these planets together by gravity to orbit the Sun in our Solar System.
+Yet, the Sun itself will appear miniscule compared to the size of other stars, like VY Canis Majoris (which is Latin for “Greater Dog”).

-What is the meaning/value of life?
-It depends what is true.
+What is the meaning and value of life?
+It depends.

 Stephen Hawking states: “Though we feel we can choose what we do, our understanding of the molecular basis of biology shows that biological processes are governed by the laws of physics and chemistry and therefore are as determined as the orbits of the planets.”[1]

-Francis Crick, co-discoverer of helical structure of DNA, accurately in-line with the no-god belief notes that: “You, your joys and your sorrows, your memories and your ambitions, your sense of personal identity and free will, are in fact no more than the behavior of a vast assembly of nerve cells and their associated molecules.”[2]
+Francis Crick, co-discoverer of helical structure of DNA, accurately in-line with the no-god-involved belief observes: “You, your joys and your sorrows, your memories and your ambitions, your sense of personal identity and free will, are in fact no more than the behavior of a vast assembly of nerve cells and their associated molecules.”[2]

 [1] Stephen Hawking, Grand Design, pp.31-32